scrumpy/tiptap-docs/extensions/built-in.md

 ## CodeBlock
 Allows you to use the `<pre>` HTML tag in the editor.

+## CodeBlockHighlight
+Allows you to use the `<pre>` HTML tag with auto-detected syntax highlighting in the editor.

+## Collaboration
+Allows you to collaborate with others on one document.

 ## HardBreak
 Allows you to use the `<br>` HTML tag in the editor.